MariamMohamedFawzy/Self-Driving-Cars-Nanodegree/projects/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Model

+### Architecture

 * The model is a deep convolutional neural networks with inception module with resnet connection as the last convolutional layer.

 * The dropout is used with probability=0.3 between the convolution layers and probability=0.5 between the fully connected layers to avoid overfitting.

 * The filters of the convolution start with 64 and increase to 128.
-* The model is trained with decreasing learning rate if the validation loss does not improve for 2 epochs and the model stops training if the validation loss does not improve for 4 epochs.

 <!-- ![Model Architecture][image3] -->

 <img src="modelarc.png" alt="Model Architecture" style="width:200px;" />

+### Training

+* I used Adam optimizer with learning rate = 3e-4 with batch size = 64

+* The model is trained with decreasing learning rate if the validation loss does not improve for 2 epochs and the model stops training if the validation loss does not improve for 4 epochs.
+The training ends after 17 epochs.

+![Model Training Accuracy][image6]

+![Model Training Loss][image7]

+**Validation loss is less than training loss as the training data is augmented with rotated and noisy data while validation data is not**

+### Steps
+* I first trained a base model then added more layers and resnet with inception module before the fully connected layers to increase the accuracy till I reached >  98% on training and validation data.
+But, adding more layers did not increase the accuracy.

+* Since I am using many layers, I used dropout (0.3 between conv layers and 0.5 between fully connected layers) to prevent overfitting while adding more layers.

+* I decreased/increased the learning rate till I found that 3e-4 a good starting value and it will decrease when loss does not improve.

+* As I mention in the next subsection, oversampling does not add a value to this problem.

 ----